rmello4d/TheSustainableDeveloper/mindlanguage.md

 Visualize earth as a wild place, no buildings, no cars, no civilization.
 A magnificent blue planet just governed by cruel jungle law.

 In that scene, we are one of our descendants, a homo habilis.
-We just left our group of about 30 people to adventure the savanna looking for a sharp stone to make a new spear.
+We just left our group of about 30 people to adventure the savanna looking for sharp stones to make spears.

 With us, 8 other tribal members.
 We use primal sounds to communicate among our hairy friends.